h8liu-archives/winput/README.md

-`winput` is a simple python script that aims to emulate the effect of Compiz plugin [Put](http://wiki.compiz.org/Plugins/Put) for a non-compiz windows manager (like `metacity`, i.e. Ubuntu 2D), or `Win-Left`, `Win-Right` behavior in terms of Microsoft Windows 7.
-It uses `wnck` python package, which can be installed in Ubuntu 12.04 via:
+`winput` is a simple python script that aims to provide the basic functions of Compiz plugin [Put](http://wiki.compiz.org/Plugins/Put) for a non-compiz windows manager (like `metacity`, i.e. Ubuntu 2D), The Compiz/Put plugin enables the user to position and resize the currently active window to several preset positions, like the left or right half of the current screen.
+The effect is very similar to the behavior of pressing `Win-Left`, `Win-Right` keys in Microsoft Windows 7.

+The script requires `wnck` python package, which can be installed in Ubuntu 12.04 via:

     sudo apt-get install python-wnck